philips-software/terraform-provider-hsdp/docs/resources/notification_producer.md

   * `region` - (Optional) Region to use.
 When not set, the provider config is used
   * `environment` - (Optional) Environment to use.
 When not set, the provider config is used
   * `endpoint` - (Optional) The endpoint URL to use if applicable.
 When not set, the provider config is used
+  * `username` - (Optional) The username of the IAM user principal
+  * `password` - (Optional) The password of the IAM user principal
+  * `oauth2_client_id` - (Optional) The OAuth2 client id to authenticate the token endpoint.
+When not set, the provider config is used
+  * `oauth2_password` - (Optional) The Oauth2 password to authenticate the token endpoint.
+When not set, the provider config is used

 ## Attribute reference